 Additionally, a foreclosure can take months to years to complete.
 So, for the most part, First Rate Property Management and the tenants just continue on like nothing ever happened.
 And lastly, congress passed the Protection of Tenants at Foreclosure Act that provides protection to tenants still in leases should the property actually get foreclosed upon.

 I buy my own filters; can I opt out of the Filter Delivery Program?We appreciate our tenants that take the appropriate steps to take care of the HVAC systems, but this program is not optional per the rental agreement.
 We are confident that our Filter Delivery Program will save you time and money while providing you with high quality filters.
 Learn more about the Forced Air Filter Delivery Program here: Forced Air Filter Program

 Can I split payments with someone when paying online?Yes, everyone will need to have their own account on our online portal and submit payment through that account.

-A: You can pay one months rent in advance but we cannot accept multiple months' rent at a time.
+Can I pay my rent in advance?You can pay one months rent in advance but we cannot accept multiple months' rent at a time.

-A: We prefer that you email your agent that is assigned to your application or leasing@FRPMrentals.com.
+WHAT IS BEST METHOD OF COMMUNICATION DURING THE APPLICATION PROCESS?We prefer that you email your agent that is assigned to your application or leasing@FRPMrentals.com.
 We do our best to reply within 24 hours.
 We have such a high volume in the summer time, that sometimes it might be a little longer.